Conclave (novel): Composition

 Harris says that he was inspired to write a novel about papal politics while watching coverage of the 2013 papal conclave.
 At that time, he was working on his Cicero Trilogy, a series of novels set during the Roman Republic, and the papal electors reminded him of the Roman Senate.
 He consulted Cardinal Cormac Murphy-O'Connor as part of his research for the book.
 He later gave Murphy-O'Connor a copy of the novel, and to his surprise, Murphy-O'Connor sent a letter praising its accuracy.
-When asked about the novel's final twist in a 2025 interview, Harris stated that he had expected it to be controversial but felt it would be worthwhile.
+When asked about the novel's final twist in a 2025 interview following the release of its film adaptation, Harris stated that he had expected it to be controversial but felt it would be worthwhile.
 He told himself that "this is what novels should do: jolt the reader, cause a commotion, make people think — even if they hate it."